Prize and Award Descriptions

 $500 is awarded annually for the best English-language article on Latin American history published in a journal other than the Hispanic American Historical Review.

-$500 is awarded biennially for the book or article judged to be the most significant work on the history of Brazil published in English during the previous two years.
+$500 is awarded annually for the book or article judged to be the most significant work on the history of Brazil published in English during the year prior to the award year.